The best steamers on test

 The instruction book: notably, the instruction booklet can make or break for those new to steaming.
 Understanding the importance of food positioning in a steamer (food on the top cooks more slowly), the accuracy of guidance from the manual is paramount.
 Knowing cooking times by weight and time, fresh or frozen, makes so much easier and less wasteful than trial and error.

 Efficiency: A steamer should cook food quickly and evenly.
 We looked for machines that produced steam fast for tender fish and bright, al dente veg.

-Size: Steamers can be space consuming so we considered both height and footprint.
+Size: Steamers can be space-consuming, so we considered both height and footprint.
 We favoured steamers with baskets that stacked inside one another for ease of storage.

-Versatility: We looked for the inclusion of baskets for rice, grooves to hold eggs for steaming and the ease of cooking a whole meal in the steamer at once.
+Versatility: We looked for the inclusion of baskets for rice, grooves to hold eggs for steaming, and the ease of cooking a whole meal in the steamer at once.

 More advice on buying electronic kit

-This review was last updated in June 2017.
+This review was last updated in September 2019.
 If you have any questions, suggestions for future reviews or spot anything that has changed in price or availability please get in touch at firstname.lastname@example.org.